 For 25 years, as many as 500,000 people traveled the overland trails to Oregon, California, and Utah.
 It is estimated that Oregon was the destination for about a third of the emigrants, California for another third, and the remainder were bound for Utah, Colorado, and Montana.

 British fur agents arrive along the Columbia River in the Oregon Country to establish trading posts.

-Explorer Alexander Mackenzie completes an expedition that was the first to come overland to the Pacific through the Rocky Mountains.
+Explorer Alexander Mackenzie completed an expedition that was the first to come overland to the Pacific through the Rocky Mountains.

-The United States, under President Thomas Jefferson, purchases the Louisiana Territory.
+The United States, under President Thomas Jefferson, purchased the Louisiana Territory.